leobudima/elogii-blog/content/7-key-metrics-in-delivery-logistics-to-measure-for-success.md

 That's because numbers rarely lie.

-KPIs are windows into a business, its success, and efficiency, and can tell you the truth about your delivery operations.
+Last-mile delivery KPIs are windows into a business, its success, and efficiency, and can tell you the truth about your delivery operations.

 You can measure the achievements of your delivery service using [**a powerful digital logistics solution**](https://elogii.com/) to monitor a handful of key metrics.
 From how accurately or timely drivers pick up or drop off deliveries, to how efficiently operations managers spend and distribute resources.

 Not only does using KPIs let you take quantifiable steps to gauge the performance of your service, but it also allows you to find the strengths and weaknesses in your delivery logistics.
 And once you know that, you can take action to increase the effectiveness of the whole network and its output efficiency.

 So, start measuring performance to get a better understanding of your delivery operations.
-Here are seven key metrics that can help you:
+Here are seven key logistics metrics that can help you:

 ## 1. Number of Deliveries